Two Trump lieutenants found guilty, president implicated - Journal du Cameroun

 In addition to two counts of violating campaign finance laws, Cohen pleaded guilty to five counts of tax fraud and one of bank fraud during the hearing before US District Judge William Pauley.

-The judge informed the 51-year-old Cohen he faced a maximum of 65 years of imprisonment, with his sentenced set to be handed down on Dec 12.
+The federal judge informed the 51-year-old Cohen he faced a maximum of 65 years of imprisonment, with his sentence set to be handed down on December 12.

-The US president had spent much of Tuesday cooped up at the White House, as rainstorms raged outside and the two high profile legal cases with profound implications for his presidency reached their coda.
+The US president had spent much of the day cooped up at the White House, as rainstorms raged outside and the two high-profile legal cases with profound implications for his presidency reached their coda.

 At a courthouse close to Washington, jurors spent four days deliberating on the 18 charges against Manafort.